-A UGC sponsored National Seminar was organized by the department of Assamese on "Growth and Development of Tribal Language of North East India" in collaboration with Nitaipukhuri Sakha Sahitya Sabha on 21st and 22nd of March 2013.
+A UGC sponsored National Seminar was organized by the department of Assamese on "Growth and Development of Tribal Language of North East India" in collaboration with Nitaipukhuri Sakha Sahitya Sabha on $21^{st}$ and $22^{nd}$ of March

+2013.
 Resource Persons who graced the occasions were Dr. Aparna Konwar, Head, Department of Assamese, Dibrugarh University, Dr. Bhima Kanta Baruah, Prof. Deptt. of Assamese Dibrugarh University, and Mayashree Goswami.

-Name of the Course/programme Applications received Selected Enrolled Pass percentage
+Name of the Course/programme Applications received Selected Enrol led Pass percentage

-(refer question no. 4) received M F percentage
+(refer question no. 4) M F

-MIL (Assamese) 127 127 62 65
+MIL (Assamese) 127 127 62 65 Same as the

-Assamese (Major) 51 51 19 32
+Assamese (Major) 51 51 19 32 overall pass

-Creative Writing
+Creative Writing percentage

-·

-·
+as it is a compulsory subject(Page 94)